grafana/alloy/docs/sources/concepts/config-language/expressions/referencing_exports.md

 # Referencing component exports

-Referencing exports enables River to configure and connect components dynamically using expressions.
+Referencing exports enables {{< param "PRODUCT_NAME" >}} to configure and connect components dynamically using expressions.
 While components can work in isolation, they're more useful when one component's behavior and data flow are bound to the exports of another, building a dependency relationship between the two.

 Such references can only appear as part of another component's arguments or a configuration block's fields.